McCormick Tribune Campus Center: History

 Student reception of the building has been lukewarm.
 While it does provide much needed space for student organization offices and meeting space the design of the building has many functional difficulties, particularly loud levels of noise throughout the building.

 Program

 The building serves as a central hub for student life on campus.
-As of December 2010, it housed the campus mail room, dining facilities, a coffee shop, 7-11 convenience store, the Campus Information Center, the Office of Student Life, and many meeting spaces and offices.
+As of December 2010, it housed the campus mail room, dining facilities, a coffee shop, 7–11 convenience store, the Campus Information Center, the Office of Student Life, and many meeting spaces and offices.
 Thanks to its proximity to Shimer College, which is located nearby on the IIT campus, the building also frequently hosts Shimer events.

-In popular culture

-A photograph of the train tube was used in the splash screen for AutoCAD 2008.